ROCm/amd_matrix_instruction_calculator/README.md

 * `Matrix` is the name of the chosen matrix: A, B, C, or D
 * `row` is the row of the matrix, such as the `i` input to the A matrix or the `k` input to the B matrix
 * `col` is the column of the matrix, such as the `k` input to the A matrix or the `j` input to the B matrix
-* `.block` is the block within the matrix, since some matrix multiplication instructions work on multiple separate blocks of $NxMxK$ matrix multiplications
+* `.block` is the block within the matrix, since some matrix multiplication instructions work on multiple separate blocks of $`NxMxK`$ matrix multiplications

 The following is an example that requests the matrix entries which are contained in the 17th lane of register 1 of matrix A for the instruction V\_MFMA\_F32\_4X4X4F16 on the CDNA&trade; 2 architecture:
 ```